pyro-kinetics/pyrokinetics/docs/examples/parameter_scan.rst

 function in the `PyroScan` object which tells pyrokinetics how to find the relevant parameter

-More details on parameter scans can be found in `../howtos/parameter_scans`
+More details on parameter scans can be found in `sec-nd-parameter-scans`